comcaptain/video-tagger/db-design.md

 - Done.
 Should easily list all tags
 - Done.
 Should easily list all videos
 - Done.
 Should easily find all videos of a tag
 - Done.
-0Should easily find all screenshot & seekPositions of a video
+Should easily find all screenshot & seekPositions of a video
 - Done.
 Should be able to re-sync after a file is renamed or moved to a new position
   - Assume that if a file's absolute path & last update time is not changed, then this file is not changed
   - Load all Video records from DB as two maps, key is path and fingerprint